leafingio/monolithic-node-seed/README.md

 * forms.js (where all parameter validation goes (see Post))
 * permissions.js (where all permissions goes)

-After that, you can include your routes inside the generic routes.js (./server/routes.js) calling them with the moduleRequire indicating the routes file of the module.
+After that, you can include your routes inside the main routes.js (./server/routes.js) calling them with the moduleRequire indicating the routes file of the module.

 ## To be continued...